 The same goes for Citi cards that earn American Airlines miles.
 Like AMEX, the business versions of the cards don’t count towards the limits so you can get a business and personal card and get the signup bonus on both.

 The other restriction Citi has in place is how often you can apply for a card.
 You can only apply for one personal card every eight days and no more than two cards in sixty-five days.
 For business cards, you can only apply for one card every 95 days.

 At the end of 2016, Chase dropped a bombshell on the points world when they instituted what has become known as the “5/24 rule“.
-There have been numerous posts listing how the rule works (and how to beat them), and you can Google those if you’d like.
 Essentially, this rule says you will not be approved for a Chase card if you have opened five or more bank cards in the last 24 months.
-This rule, which is being followed very stringently, put many desirable Chase cards out of reach for many people, including myself.
+This rule, which is being followed very stringently, put many desirable Chase cards out of reach for many people, including me.

-While Chase was only applying this restriction to certain cards, it now appears that this restriction is in place for all Chase cards.
-The only thing is that this can’t be confirmed as Chase does not comment on the 5/24 rule.
+It appears that this restriction is in place for all Chase cards but this can’t be confirmed as Chase does not comment on the 5/24 rule.

-So that’s just the main banks.
-The other issuers, like Bank of America, US Bank, and others each have their own rules as well but if you can remember the Big Three, you’re well on your way to getting to your travel goals.
+That’s just the main banks.
+The other issuers, like Bank of America, US Bank, Discover each has their own rules as well but if you can remember the Big Five, you’re well on your way to getting to your travel goals.